Denounce White Supremacy Now

 Whatcom County has a long history of white supremacist based violence which began with the the displacement of the Coast Salish people.
 Since then, white supremacist-based efforts contributed to the exclusion of Chinese and East Indian immigrants from the county in the early 1900s.
 In the 1920s, the city of Bellingham sanctioned and even welcomed events held by Klu Klux Klan members.
 In the next approximately 100 years, racism continued to be pervasive, with internment, sundowning, fish wars, cross burning, and more.
 More recently, activity by the Proud Boys and the Patriot Front has increased throughout the County as well.

-On October 10th, it was discovered that a number of local businesses in Downtown Bellingham and Fairhaven were vandalized with flyers bearing a swastika, and the message, “We Are Everywhere”.
-This cowardly act is only the most recent display of hatred and intimidation in our community.
-Throughout this year, there have been reports of gun-toting members of white supremacist groups on the streets of downtown Bellingham at night, intimidation of school-aged youth at Black Lives Matter solidarity rallies, and destruction of signs and artwork that promote racial equity.
+In the fall of 2020, it was discovered that a number of local businesses in Downtown Bellingham and Fairhaven were vandalized with flyers bearing a swastika, and the message, “We Are Everywhere”.
+This cowardly act was only the most recent display of hatred and intimidation in our community.
+Throughout 2020, there were reports of gun-toting members of white supremacist groups on the streets of downtown Bellingham at night, intimidation of school-aged youth at Black Lives Matter solidarity rallies, and destruction of signs and artwork that promote racial equity.

 These public displays of bigotry, white supremacy, and hate are not an abstract issue for many people in Whatcom County: they are a persistent part of the experience of many of our county’s residents.
 The supremacist ideology that is being expressed and displayed cannot be allowed to take up space, intimidate people, and subsequently threaten the well-being of our entire community.
 The residents that are impacted as a result of these displays of virulent racism and hatred are part of the community that we each represent with our respective position(s).
 We must each ensure that Whatcom County embodies a place where all who live here experience inclusion, acceptance, and love.

 – Show up against hate; show up for love;